patrick-crawford/WEB422-Backup/notes/angular-components-1.md

 Welcome to "types" for JavaScript!

-In our file, above the class definition we have also included a decorator (in this case it's the [@Component()](https://angular.io/api/core/Component) decorator).
+In our file, above the class definition we have also included a decorator (in this case it's the <br>
+[@Component()](https://angular.io/api/core/Component) decorator).
 It has one parameter, which is an object composed of configuration information as key-value pairs.
 This object is *metadata*, and the Angular runtime uses the metadata when initializing the component.

 One of the decorator's properties is a *template* (or *templateUrl*), which defines the *appearance* of the component.
 The template includes HTML, or the name of an HTML file.
 By definition, HTML is the language of the Angular template.
 Almost all HTML elements are valid in a template, except for these: `html`, `body`, `base`, and `script`.